particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 eliminates potential man-in-the-middle attacks that seek to send fraudulent firmware to the device.

-- **Sender verifiecation**: Every OTA update attempt is first verified to ensure the identity of the sender is an approved device manager.
+- **Sender verification**: Every OTA update attempt is first verified to ensure the identity of the sender is an approved device manager.

 ### Scalable